linxiaow/blasterGame/README_[linxiaow].txt

 Arrow-Keys: move ship
 Spacebar: fire rocket
 Shift: spawn one additional asteroid
+L: Manually create Asteroid

 Functionality in the spec:
-- Accuracy
+- General Requirement:
-- setPanel to open control pannel
+1: Accuracy: by changing #gwhAcc# varible by function #updateAcc()#
+2: Setting panel: register callback function #setPanal()# in status windows (gwhStatus)
-- updatePanel to update parameter to a global value. check if the input is valid
+3: UPDTATE key: register a onSubmit callback #updatePanel(e)# to update parameter to variable #parameterOn  Update#. preventDefault to prevent refresh. check if the input is valid.
-- "trap door" which is KEY.L
+4: "trap door" which is KEY.L.
+Use a setInterval(line 291) to check level up. #alertLevel()# to update level
-- add state to record the state
+5: add #state# varible to record the state
+6: game over: add Game over display in HTML. default set to non-display. show in function #loseLife# when there is no more life.

 Level 1:
 -getRandom to return a random number